rust-lang/unsafe-code-guidelines/reference/src/layout/packed-simd-vectors.md

 [#38]: https://github.com/rust-rfcs/unsafe-code-guidelines/issues/38

-Rust currently exposes vector types like `__m128` to users, but it does not expose a way for users to construct their own vector types.
+Rust currently exposes packed SIMD vector types like `__m128` to users, but it does not expose a way for users to construct their own vector types.

-The set of currently-exposed vector types is _implementation-defined_ and it is currently different for each architecture.
+The set of currently-exposed packed SIMD vector types is _implementation-defined_ and it is currently different for each architecture.

-## Vector types
+## Packed SIMD vector types

-Vector types are `repr(simd)` homogeneous tuple-structs containing `N` elements of type `T` where `N` is a power-of-two and the size and alignment requirements of `T` are equal:
+Packed SIMD vector types are `repr(simd)` homogeneous tuple-structs containing `N` elements of type `T` where `N` is a power-of-two and the size and alignment requirements of `T` are equal:

 ```rust
 #[repr(simd)]